Cadiz, Kentucky: 1993 Cadiz auto-truck collision

-At approximately 4:55 PM on Wednesday, December 15, 1993, seven teenage boys who were all classmates from Trigg County High School along with working together at a game call manufacturing company during after-school hours were returning to their workplace following dinner break at a local restaurant via travelling on U.S. Route 68 in a 1988 Honda Civic when their vehicle suddenly merged into the opposite lane and while correcting back to their lane was struck drivers-side by the driver of a 1988 Toyota pickup truck who attempted to avoid colliding with them.
+At approximately 4:55 P.M. on Wednesday, December 15, 1993, seven teenage boys, who were classmates at Trigg County High School, along with working together at a game call manufacturing company during after-school hours, were returning to their workplace following dinner break at a local restaurant via U.S. Route 68 in a 1988 Honda Civic.
+Their vehicle suddenly merged into the opposite lane and while correcting back to their lane was struck drivers-side by the driver of a 1988 Toyota pickup truck who attempted to avoid colliding with them.
 While all of the car's occupants were pronounced dead at the scene of the accident, the driver of the pickup truck survived despite being moderately injured.
 The largest loss of life from a vehicular accident in the state of Kentucky since the Carrollton bus collision in 1988 sent shockwaves across the nation.

 Following an investigation made and concluded by the Trigg County Police Department, the primary cause of the accident was due to the driver's failure of judgement via overcorrecting, overcrowding the vehicle and not wearing seat belts.